-- What formats (e.g., data structure, time intervals, metadata) are available and/or being reported from the field equipment? - What quality assurance and quality control processes are applied to the field data? - Are suspect or erroneous data flagged and/or removed? - What summarization or adjustment procedures are applied to the field data? - How does the current process/system address missing data (e.g., due to equipment hardware, software, or communications errors)? - Are estimated or imputed values flagged or documented with metadata? - Are the non-motorized data stored/integrated with motorized data?
-Alternatively, is there an entirely separate process? - Are data summarization processes automated to the fullest extent possible?
+What formats (e.g., data structure, time intervals, metadata) are available and/or being reported from the field equipment?

+What quality assurance and quality control processes are applied to the field data?

+Are suspect or erroneous data flagged and/or removed?

+What summarization or adjustment procedures are applied to the field data?

+How does the current process/system address missing data (e.g., due to equipment hardware, software, or communications errors)?

+Are estimated or imputed values flagged or documented with metadata?

+Are the non-motorized data stored/integrated with motorized data?
+Alternatively, is there an entirely separate process?

+Are data summarization processes automated to the fullest extent possible?
 At what points are manual review and/or intervention required?

-Subjective data manipulation or editing should be avoided.
-Instead, appropriate business rules and objective procedures can be used in combination with supporting metadata to address missing or invalid data.

-Permanent Count Program
+PERMANENT COUNT PROGRAM